Sustainable Living Center Oregon

 To stabilize, the glazing of the Go and Grow House is 10 ft X 10 ft or 100 square feet and needs 500 gallons.

-It is anticipated that there would be 164 gallons of water stored in 164 milk jugs lining the north, east, and west walls.
+It is anticipated that there would be 164 gallons of water stored in 164 milk jugs lining the north wall.

-Disposable jugs are spray painted flat black and filled with water.
-When placed in the Pod on a series of bookshelves.
+Disposable jugs or barrels are painted flat black and filled with water.
+When placed in the AirCrete Module series of bookshelves.

 According to authors: David Whiting (CSU Extension, retired), with Carol O’Meara (CSU Extension, Boulder County), and Carl Wilson (CSU Extension, retired)with enough milk jugs it has known to raise the nighttime temperatures to 39°F with no supplemental heat when outside temperatures dropped to -17°F. Night curtains may add an additional 30 to 50% energy conservation.